 These 10 financial decisions should act as a solid framework for a secure financial life.
 If you’re just getting started, I’d recommend you check out this Beginner’s Guide To Personal Finance as well.

 If you prefer video content, definitely check out my courses on SkillShare.
-The best thing – you get a free 30 day access to not just mine, but thousands of other courses as well.
+The best thing – you get free 30-day access to not just mine, but thousands of other courses as well.
 You can cancel anytime.

 Fresh from the Blog